Coping with anxiety at university

 These are some of things that helped me cope:

-- Listen to loud music: this is the singular most helpful thing that I did to cope.
+- Listen to loud music - This is the single most helpful thing that I did to cope.
 Music is life.

-- Go for a walk: I often went for walks in the evening as this was often the worst time, and I found it quite peaceful.
+- Go for a walk - I often went for walks in the evening as this was often when my anxiety was at its worst, and I found it quite peaceful.